All About Oral and Maxillofacial Surgeons

 - Treat snoring problems, using laser surgery.

 - Evaluate the position of the wisdom teeth to determine whether problems exist currently or might occur in the future.

 - Remove tumors and other abnormal growths of the oral and facial regions, using surgical instruments.

 - Perform surgery on the mouth and jaws to treat conditions, such as cleft lip and palate and jaw growth problems.

-When polled, Oral and Maxillofacial Surgeons say the following skills are most frequently used in their jobs:
+Oral and Maxillofacial Surgeons state the following job skills are important in their day-to-day work.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.